 How to Bet Moneylines on FanDuel

-Placing a wager on moneylines at FanDuel is simple, just follow the directions outlined below.
+Placing a wager on moneylines at FanDuel Sportsbook is simple, just follow the directions outlined below.

 Step 1: Create an Account or Sign In

 Existing users can sign in to their account by typing in their username and password.
-New users can register visiting The Game Day’s Fanduel review page, clicking through our custom link which unlocks the best available bonus, and the proceeding to provide their personal information, including name, address, e-mail, and more.
+Before signing up, click on the Get Bonus button above to unlock the best available welcome offer, and then fill out the prompts, including name, address, e-mail, and more.
 Wait for a confirmation e-mail and then you’re ready to deposit money into your account.

 Step 2: Deposit Money